At Crossroads, we believe in making following Jesus a way of life, and baptism is an essential part of the journey of a Christ-follower.

 At Crossroads, we follow Jesus’ example of baptism by immersion for adults and children who are old enough to make a personal decision.
 Later church history gave us many forms of baptism (anointing, sprinkling, spraying, sprinkling with sand if water wasn’t available, etc.…).
 Still, we believe baptism by immersion is the preferred method because every baptism recorded in scripture was a baptism by immersion (see above examples from the Book of Acts).
 Sprinkling as a church practice came several centuries later.
 We don’t see examples in the New Testament of Christ-followers being sprinkled or confirmed, only baptism by immersion (or as close to immersion as was possible).

 Sprinkling likely began as a way to assuage parents' fears for their sick children’s salvation (infant mortality rates were high in the ancient world) or in cases when immersion wasn’t possible (illness, injury, proximity to water, etc.).
 Parents who feared their sick children would not recover began choosing to have their children sprinkled around 250 CE.
 The regular practice of infant baptism or sprinkling didn’t become normalized until the late 400’s CE.
 Regardless, sprinkling was always the last choice.
-Given the lateness of the practice and the clear biblical preference for full immersion of believers, we at COMMUNITY hold with immersion.
+Given the lateness of the practice and the clear biblical preference for full immersion of believers, we at Crossroads hold with immersion.
 Immersion also best symbolizes a burial and resurrection.

 WHO SHOULD BE BAPTIZED?